TimelordUK/HackerTopNews/README.md

 all stories returned within the ID list.
 These fetches are cached to prevent overloading the Hacker data source.

+Note the author is an experienced C# server developer but not in ASP Net

 ## Assumptions

 It has been assumed that the kids returned from a given story